lheisey/beautiful-gardens/README.md

 For the default gulp task a browser should open with the Beautiful Gardens site.

+## Demo website ##

+A Demo website of the Beautiful Gardens static website generator boilerplate is at https://lheisey.github.io/beautiful-gardens-site

 ## Changelog ##

+### 1.0.1 ###

+* Added Beautiful Gardens demo website link to readme

 ### 1.0.0 ###
 * Renamed APP directory to beautifulgardenssite